gwincr11/Communicating-through-code/workshop presentation/workshop_outline.md

 > "Good design is good business", Tom Watson IBM

 # What is design thinking?
+5 min
 Design thinking is often summed up in steps that allow you to Learn, Understand, Ideate, Prototype and validate solutions.
 Different approachs or schools of thought will have slightly different terminology for this process but generally people dip their toe in the water by learning a process similar to what we will go through today.

 Todays example will emphasis some aspects that I have found helpful from a programmers perspective that are typically not discussed in these sorts of workshops mainly around shared language and capturing the domain of the user in language and process.